 Canva is now on BeatStars!
 Establish your brand identity and learn how to create album and track artwork, marketing materials, and more for your music business.

 So the music you’ve been working on is finally finished.
 You’ve listened to it a million times, edits have been made, and you’re ready to present it to the world in the most ground-breaking way possible.
 You know that a lot of that comes from delivering an amazing visual image, but you aren’t a professional designer.
-The fact of the matter is, your music deserves to be wrapped up in the prettiest bow, because, well, it’s YOURS.
-Album, track, and evening marketing artwork like social media assets can feel daunting because it’s a visual representation of the sound you’ve crafted.
+The fact of the matter is, your music deserves to be wrapped up in the prettiest bow because it’s YOURS.
+Album, track, and even marketing related artwork like social media assets can feel daunting because it’s a visual representation of the sound you’ve crafted.
 If you aren’t a Photoshop wizard or can’t afford a freelance designer, don’t worry - there’s a solution to this, and it’s accessible through BeatStars.

 Unveil the curtains to reveal Canva, a graphic design platform used to create social media graphics, presentations, posters, business cards, and other visual content.
 It’s a simple to use tool that offers drag and drop features and pre-made templates so you can spend less time worrying about crafting the perfect visual assets and more time creating music.
 There’s a number of reasons why you should be taking advantage of the free BeatStars Canva integration, but we’ll run through three of the most important.

 Establish Your Brand Identity